uvmetal/neo-paper/README.md

 This section HAS been ported to Neo Smart Economy.
 The current implementation only generates a private key QR image. only a PNG of the private key is created.
 Full PDF completion is still being developed and tested.

-TODO: Add WIF to QR
-TODO: Add BIP39 to QR
+Make sure to generate at least 2 accounts for this command to work!

 ```bash
 node index.js